-- □ (For dependent students): signed copies of custodial parents', stepparent's (if applicable) and student's U.S. or Puerto Rico income tax returns from the prior year, W-2 form(s) and 1099 form(s). - □ (For independent students): signed copy of the student's (and spouse's if applicable) prior year U.S. or Puerto Rico income tax return and W-2 forms. - □ If the student or custodial parent or stepparent (if applicable) did not file taxes or if a foreign tax return was filed, a signed non-tax filer statement and copies of all W-2 forms or proof of earnings must be submitted.
-Non-taxable income verification such as VA Benefits, Social Security Benefits for all household members and Public Assistance Letters must be submitted to the Office of Financial Assistance.
+☐ (For dependent students): signed copies of custodial parents', stepparent's (if applicable) and student's U.S. or Puerto Rico income tax returns from the prior year, W-2 form(s) and 1099 form(s).
+Transfer of financial data from the IRS Data Retrieval Tool or submission of US Tax Return Transcript (see IRS DATA Retrieval Tool for more information) (For independent students): signed copy of the student's (and spouse's if applicable) prior year U.S. or Puerto Rico income tax return and W-2 forms.
+If the student or custodial parent or stepparent (if applicable) did not file taxes or if a foreign tax return was filed, a signed non-tax filer statement and copies of all W-2 forms or proof of earnings must be submitted.
+Non-taxable income verification such as VA Benefits, Social Security Benefits for all household members and Public Assistance Letters must be submitted to the Office of